rhomobile/rhomobile-docs/eb/en/edge/api/BackButton.md

 ## Overview
 The BackButton Module is used to set the parameters of the Back Button.
 When clicked, the Back button will navigate to the previously loaded page, if any.

+> Note: When using the backbutton on a VC50 device, there is the possibility that the display will be slightly distorted while the backbutton is displayed.
+This only occurs when the backbutton or other similar overlays are on set to be visible.
+Other overlays consist of, but are not necessarily limited to:
+* addressBar
+* keystate indicator
+* forwardbutton
+* gobutton
+* minimizebutton
+* quitbutton
+* reloadButton
+* sipbutton
+* stopbutton

 ## Enabling the API
 In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation: